thanathip41/tspace-mysql/README.md

 ```
 ## Database Transactions

-Within a database transaction, you may use the:
+Within a Database Transaction, you may use the:

 ```js
 const connection = await new DB().beginTransaction()